Sarah Fitz-Claridge, 2000

 However, it is possible for human beings, through conjecture, reason and criticism, to come to know and understand truths about the world, including truths about the human condition and about specific people.
 But because we are fallible, it is not possible for us to know which of the ideas that we believe to be true are in fact true.
 Indeed if you accept that you are fallible, you must hold it to be true that many of the ideas that you believe to be true, including some of those that you believe most strongly to be true, are false.

 Why is this important?
-One reason is that no matter how tenaciously and surely you hold an idea, you could be wrong.
+One reason is that no matter how tenaciously and surely you hold an idea, you could be mistaken.
 Realising this allows you to be more open to competing theories.
-The way to create new knowledge is to resolve the disagreement by finding a proposal that each person prefers – a common preference.
+The way to create new knowledge is to resolve the disagreement by finding a proposal that each person prefers – a real solution – rather than imposing your will.

 1. Karl Popper: Objective Knowledge, p.
 34